TobiasMutuku/TobiasMutuku/README.md

 - 📫 How to reach me **mutukutobias98@gmail.com**

-- 👯 I’m looking to collaborate on *E-commerce website*
+- 👯 I am looking to collaborate on *E-commerce website*

 - ⚡ Fun fact *Game of Thrones Night's Watch cloaks are made from Ikea rugs*